-Constriction armband deformity can occur following arm lift surgery using Brachioplasty techniques.
+Constriction armband deformity can occur following an arm lift surgery using Brachioplasty techniques.
 Constriction armband deformity refers to the creation of a tight ring around the arm which can create a contour deformity.

 When the tightness is moderate, it will merely compromise your aesthetic lines.
 If the tightness is severe, the band can even create functional concerns related to impeding blood flow.